ibm-cloud-docs/Registry/registry_private.md

 1. Run the `docker login` command to authenticate with your registry.
 Replace `<apikey>` with your API key and `<private_registry_url>` with the URL to the private registry where your namespaces are set up.
 The private registry URLs are described in the following list:

-   - For namespaces that are set up in AP-North use the following private registry URL: `private.jp.icr.io`
+   - For namespaces that are set up in `ap-north` use the following private registry URL: `private.jp.icr.io`
-   - For namespaces that are set up in AP-South, use the following private registry URL: `private.au.icr.io`
+   - For namespaces that are set up in `ap-south`, use the following private registry URL: `private.au.icr.io`
-   - For namespaces that are set up in EU-Central, use the following private registry URL: `private.de.icr.io`
+   - For namespaces that are set up in `eu-central`, use the following private registry URL: `private.de.icr.io`
-   - For namespaces that are set up in UK-South, use the following private registry URL: `private.uk.icr.io`
+   - For namespaces that are set up in `uk-south`, use the following private registry URL: `private.uk.icr.io`
-   - For namespaces that are set up in US-South, use the following private registry URL: `private.us.icr.io`
+   - For namespaces that are set up in `us-south`, use the following private registry URL: `private.us.icr.io`

 ## Enforcing access to your account over private network connections
 {: #registry_private_account}